 The reconstructed invariant mass for a given $\gamma\gamma$ combination within an event as a function of the number of photons reconstructed within an event can also be shown.
 By using our Monte Carlo samples, we can also separate these plots into thrown and secondary photons, identical to what we did in Figure [4.40].
 The reconstructed invariant mass of two photons versus the number of reconstructed photons in an event is given in Figure [4.41].
-There is one important observation that should be taken away from the two sub figures.
-In Figure 4.41a a clear η resonance can be seen which spans a large number of reconstructed photons per event.
-This sub figure indicates that performing a two photon cut on the signal data is not good for signal events at this stage.
+There is one important observation

-- (a) Number of photons reconstructed in an event versus $\gamma\gamma$ Invariant Mass for thrown photons. - (b) Number of photons reconstructed in an event versus $\gamma\gamma$ Invariant Mass for secondary photons.
+(a) Number of photons reconstructed in an event versus $\gamma\gamma$ Invariant Mass for thrown photons.

+(b) Number of photons reconstructed in an event versus $\gamma\gamma$ Invariant Mass for secondary photons.